pytorch/pytorch/docs/source/notes/serialization.rst

            `torch.serialization.safe_globals([MyDataClass])` context manager to allowlist this global if you trust this class/function.

-Please follow the steps in the error message.
+Please follow the steps in the error message and allowlist the functions or classes only if you trust them.

 To get all GLOBALs (functions/classes) in the checkpoint that are not yet allowlisted you can use :func:`torch.serialization.get_unsafe_globals_in_checkpoint` which will return a list of strings of the form